All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can tirzepatide and statins both cause liver problems?

-Both medications can rarely elevate liver enzymes, but serious liver damage from either is uncommon.
+Both medications can rarely improve liver enzymes, but serious liver damage from either is uncommon.
 Your doctor may monitor liver function tests periodically, especially when starting or adjusting doses.
 Report symptoms like persistent nausea, dark urine, yellowing skin, or upper abdominal pain immediately .

-This article is for informational purposes only and does not constitute medical advice.
+This article is for informational purposes only and doesn't constitute medical advice.
 Always consult your healthcare provider before combining medications.

 Medically reviewed for accuracy.
 Last updated: March 2026.